 The health benefits of dietary fibre are limitless.
 The high fibre content in black-eyed peas aids in weight loss by suppressing your appetite .
 However, it doesn't mean that the legume reduces your appetite in an unhealthy manner.
 Consuming black-eyed peas can keep your stomach full and body energised as well as prevent the constant need to snack .
 If you are looking forward to following a diet that will keep your weight under control, you should include black-eyed peas in your diet.

 7. Controls sugar levels

 Individuals with type 1 diabetes can consume cooked black-eyed peas to lower the blood glucose level.
 The slow absorption of black-eyed peas into the bloodstream prevents sudden sugar crashes and sugar cravings.
 It also helps in improving the levels of insulin and lipids .
 Even type 2 diabetics are advised to include the legume in their diet.
 However, it is advisable to consult your doctor before incorporating the legume into your daily diet.

 8. Lowers pancreatic cancer risk

 The consumption of folate-rich foods is known to reduce the risk of pancreatic cancer.
-B vitamins such as folate in the black-eyed peas aid in the creation of cells, that helps prevent the onset of pancreatic cancer.
-It is said to reduce the risk level by 60%.
+B vitamins such as folate in the black-eyed peas aid in the creation of cells, that help prevent the onset of pancreatic cancer.
+It is said to reduce the risk level by 60 per cent .